Global existence for non-homogeneous incompressible inviscid fluids in presence of Ekman pumping: Main results

 \subsection{The case $d=2$ and ${\g=1}$}

 Now, we focus on the special case of planar flows, namely $d=2$.
-Observe that, when $\rho\to1$, equations \eqref{eq:dd-E} formally converge to the classical (homogeneous) incompressible Euler equations, which are globally well-posed when $d=2$.
+Observe that, for any $\alpha\geq0$, in the limit $\rho\to1$ equations \eqref{eq:dd-E} formally converge to the classical (homogeneous) incompressible Euler equations (with relaxation term in the case $\alpha>0$), which are globally well-posed when $d=2$.
 Then, it is natural to wonder if, in this case, Theorem \ref{th:g=1_d} can be improved by imposing a smallness condition on the size of the non-homgeneity $\rho_0-1$ only.

 In this section, we give a positive answer to the previous question, but only in the case $\g=1$.
 The key ingredient is the use of improved transport estimates \cite{Vis, HK} in Besov spaces of regularity index $s=0$ to control the growth of the vorticity, together with the absence of the stretching term in its transport equation.
 In the case $\g=0$, the problem is that it is not clear how to reproduce the fundamental cancellation mentioned at the beginning of Subsection \ref{ss:g=0_d} when estimating the norm of the vorticity in the \emph{critical} space $B^0_{\infty,1}$.